* Spent ten years working in various capacities for the community organization ACORN

 * Has written extensively on issues of poverty, racial justice, immigration reform, community organizing, and economic justice

-* Strong supporter of President Barack Obama
+* Strong supporter of former President Barack Obama

 Bhargava spearheaded the creation of Generation Change, a CCC program that “recruits, trains and places the next generation of community organizers.”
 Moreover, he helped establish CCC’s Community Voting Project, which aims to increase the participation of low-income voters in the electoral process.